How To See The Best Of Zhangjiajie Forest Park In 2 Days

 • By Taxi

-A taxi is another good option and it’s not very expensive compared to western prices.
+This is an easy option and it’s not very expensive compared to western prices.
 Taxis are widely available in town, but you might want to make a booking the night before.

 If you’re staying in Wulingyuan town, you can book a transfer from the airport here.
-Otherwise, if you’re staying in Zhangjiajie town, you can book a taxi to the park through your hotel like I did.
+Otherwise, if you’re staying in Zhangjiajie town, you can book a taxi to the park through your hotel, which is what I did.

-That’s what I did, because I wanted to get an early start and didn’t want to risk missing the first bus of the morning.
+That’s what I did, because I wanted to get an early start and didn’t want to risk missing the first bus of the morning, but also wanted to save some money getting back to town.

 Another nice platform with 360 degree views